mr-narender/Adriatico-Tours/README.md

 - *Facts Section*: contains five facts about Croatia: currency, language used, the capital city and how to say good morning and good evening in Croatian.
 - *Top things carousel*: the six facts are spread out in most of the cities we are offering.
 They are mostly famous Croatian monuments and culture.
 - *Currency Converter*: opportunity to convert Euro to Croatian kuna to better understand currency difference.
 - *Most popular destinations*: This is the same section from the homepage.
-But, at this stage of the customer journey user should have a clearer understanding of Croatian culture and offering and therfore a good time to make a decision on the holiday options.
+But, at this stage of the customer journey user should have a clearer understanding of Croatian culture and offering and therefore a good time to make a decision on the holiday options.

 <ins>*Search Result Page*</ins>

-Search result page contains two sections:
+The search result page contains two sections:

 - *Search results*: based on user input it can be either food or culture and based on that search returns relevant content
-- *Most popular destinations*: another possiblity to push a user towards booking a holiday, also if the search returns no result found at least it shows some actions user can take.
+- *Most popular destinations*: another possibility to push a user towards booking a holiday, also if the search returns no result found at least it shows some actions user can take.

 # **Technologies & Resources Used**